suboat/sorm/README.md

 # Simple ORM in Go. [![GoDoc](http://godoc.org/github.com/suboat/sorm?status.svg)](http://godoc.org/github.com/suboat/sorm)

-Of all the famous database technical we get features which popular and powerful can be abstract to a common library.
+The features of the famous, popular and powerful technical databases that we usually use can be abstracted to a common library.

 ## Links